BASED IN NOVA SCOTIA, CANADA

 We believe in fostering new talent and to that end have worked as Executive Producers, consultants, mentors and fans of Nova Scotia’s young and emerging talent — writers, actors, producers, musicians, production and post-production crew people.
 We are proud that many of the interns, employees, aspiring writers, actors and musicians have gone on to significant careers in their chosen fields.

 Ann Bernier has over three decades of experience as a professional in the screen industry in Canada.
-She was Director of Operations and Development at imX Communications Inc. which produced such award winning coproduction films as Margaret’s Museum starring Helena Bonham Carter, Love and Death on Long Island starring John Hurt and Jason Priestly, and New Waterford Girl.
+She was Director of Operations and Development at imX Communications Inc. which produced such award-winning coproduction films as Margaret’s Museum starring Helena Bonham Carter, Love and Death on Long Island starring John Hurt and Jason Priestly, and New Waterford Girl.
 While there, she produced The Wild Dogs by Thom Fitzgerald and the Canada/France co-production Folle Embellie.
 She is producer on John Walker’s last three feature documentaries including his most recent, Assholes: A Theory, for documentary Channel.
-Ann is currently in post-production with two television documentaries to air this fall on CBC.
+Please visit www.augustecontent.com for recent projects.

 Ann also worked at Telefilm Canada as an executive where she oversaw film and television development projects and later the new media fund.
 Ann left the public sector and joined the Atlantic Film Festival to produce the international co-production conference Strategic Partners for two years with the UK and Ibero-America.
 For the past 5 years, she has been on the selection committee for Canada’s official selection of the Academy Awards Foreign language film.

 Ann is a great supporter of emerging talent and spends time mentoring upcoming filmmakers and producers.
 She is also the recipient of the 2017 WIFT-AT Wave Award recognizing her significant body of work.
-Ann presently sits on the board of FIN and is a member of CMPA, WIFT-AT, Screen Nova Scotia, and The Documentary Organization of Canada.
+Ann presently sits on the board of FIN Atlantic Film Festival and the Canadian Media Producers Association, and is a member of WIFT-AT, Screen Nova Scotia, and The Documentary Organization of Canada.

 Chris Zimmer is an award winning filmmaker who, for want of a producer for a documentary project, started his own company, imX communications, in 1985.
 He went on to become one of Canada’s leading feature film producers, specializing in international co-productions.
 Based in Halifax, Nova Scotia he averaged a film a year for 25 years including Love and Death on Long Island, Margaret’s Museum, New Waterford Girl and Partition.
 Chris has partnered on co-productions with a wide variety of producers from the UK, Germany, France, the Netherlands, Poland, Spain, Estonia, Venezuela, and the United States.
 He also founded Helix Animation in 2000 which did a variety of animated television projects including the series For Better or For Worse.